MitchTODO/Crypta/README.md

 ```
 ---
-### Views
+## Views

 Depending on what you are building the UI will be different.

-Here is the view hierarchy / Flow diagram, try to find what you need and start from there.
+Here is the view hierarchy / Flow diagram, try to find what you need and start from there.I recommend building within the contentView.
-e
-![Log Pic](pics/cryptaDiagram.png)

-I recommend building within the contentView.
 As this is where you end up after a successful login.

 Check out Stewart video on the loginView https://www.youtube.com/watch?v=QrTChgzseVk&ab_channel=StewartLynch

+![Log Pic](pics/cryptaDiagram.png)

 ### Async Calls

 Calling a contract method from views.
-Here are two different ways.
+Here are two different examples.

 #### task